 On March 16, 2020, following the conclusion of a process managed by the Company's Audit Committee, the Audit Committee approved the appointment of KPMG as the Company's independent registered public accounting firm beginning with the year ending December 31, 2020.
-During the Company's years ending December 31, 2019 and 2018 and through March 16, 2020, neither the Company, nor anyone on its behalf, consulted KPMG regarding either: (i) the application of accounting principles to a specified transaction, either completed or proposed; or the type of audit opinion that might be rendered on the Company's financial statements; or (ii) any matter that was the subject of a "disagreement" (as that term is defined in Item 304(a)(1)(iv) of Regulation S-K).
+During the Company's years ending December 31, 2019 and 2018 and through March 16, 2020, neither the Company, nor anyone on its behalf, consulted KPMG regarding either: (i) the application of accounting principles to a specified transaction, either completed or proposed; or the type of audit opinion that might be rendered on the Company's financial statements; or (ii) any matter that was the subject of a "disagreement" (as that term is defined in Item 304(a)(1)(iv) of Regulation S-K) or "reportable event" (as that term is defined in Item 304(a)(1)(v) of Regulation S-K).